 *Goliath Gold Complex NI 43-101 mineral resource estimate as reported April 14, 2022 - https://www.treasurymetals.com/news/treasury-metals-announces-updated-mineral-resource-122752/

 **References to adjoining properties are for illustrative purposes only and are not necessarily indicative of the exploration potential, extent or nature of mineralization or potential future results of the Company’s projects.

+Group Ten’s work has distilled over 13 exploration target areas from the geophysical and geological work to date which includes 127 drills holes, multiple historic trenches, and more recent geophysical and geological work by the Company.
 The area is generally underexplored due in part to persistent but shallow ground cover that limited past exploration efforts.
 A 2013 airborne survey by Group Ten at Drayton was very effective in addressing this and revealed several compelling targets including a potential dilation zone.

-Within the region, Group Ten is focused on the Wabigoon (Rainy River) greenstone belt, an archean greenstone belt which now contains of over 14 million ounces in recent discoveries including Rainy River, Bayfield Ventures, Treasury Metals, Manitou Gold, Coventry Resources, Kesselrun, and Tamaka Gold among others.
-Archean greenstone belts in South Africa, Ontario, Quebec and elsewhere host some of the world’s largest and highest grade gold mines, including the neighbouring Birch–Uchi belt which hosts Barrick’s Red Lake Mine.
+Over 20 million ounces of gold have been discovered in the past ten years in the area with the Rainy River Gold Project and Osisko’s Hammond Reef leading the way.
+Within the region, Group Ten is focused on the Wabigoon (Rainy River) greenstone belt, an Archean greenstone belt, which hosts recent discoveries including Rainy River, Bayfield Ventures, Treasury Metals, Manitou Gold, Coventry Resources, Kesselrun, and Tamaka Gold.
+Archean greenstone belts in South Africa, Ontario, Quebec and elsewhere host some of the world’s largest and highest grade gold mines, including the neighbouring Birch–Uchi belt which hosts Evolution Mining’s Red Lake Mine.